REANNZ/rapidconnect-wordpress/README.md

 Tuakiri allows a service provider to trust the information it receives from another participating institution.
 This provides seamless access to resources and secure communication by removing most of the roadblocks to collaboration and sharing at both the institutional and end user levels.

 The core of Tuakiri is a SAML-based federation using Shibboleth IdP and SP installations.
 However, in certain situations, this is seen as too heavy a solution.
-Hence **AAF Rapid Connect** was created with the following benefits:
+Hence **Rapid Connect** was created with the following benefits:

 * There is no need to install a Shibboleth SP on your web server;
 * It natively integrates into commonly used development languages;